 Undergraduate Clinical Sites

 Valuable clinical experiences begin in the sophomore year of the nursing program and continue in the junior and senior year, providing a strong, broad based clinical foundation for nursing practice.
-Students complete over 900 hours in hospitals and community facilities under the supervision of expert clinical faculty and nurse preceptors.
+Students complete their clinical hours in hospitals and community facilities under the supervision of expert clinical faculty and nurse preceptors.
 Students are able to apply knowledge gained in the classroom theory portion of the undergraduate program to the clinical practice.
 Undergraduate clinical sites are contracted entities with the Duquesne University School of Nursing and are considered educational partners.

 Graduate Preceptor Sites